daominah/backup_windows_public/README.md

 Be aware of Google Drive does not have ".gitignore" equivalent feature and GitHub blocks files larger than 100 MiB (need [Git Large File Storage](git_for_windows_download.txt)).

+Git and Google Drive do not work well together.
+Git can have pull error, but push is fine, can ignore the error.

+The full list of files in this dir is [ls_this_dir.txt](ls_this_dir.txt), was created by `ls -lh --time-style=+%Y-%m-%d > ls_this_dir.txt`

 ### Create boot USB

 Use Microsoft Windows 10 Installation Media Creation Tool: